 After breakfast drive to Leh over Khardungla.
 Afternoon rest and relax or take a walk to the local market.
 Overnight at your hotel.

 Day 10: Chang La Pass – Pangong Lake – Leh

 After an early breakfast, drive for a visit of Pangong Lake via Chang La pass.
 The drive takes you through spectacular, amazing scenery, with breathtaking views of the snow-covered Himalayas.
 The Lake is the highest saltwater lake in the world (4267m), situated along the India-China border.
 It is about 130km long and 5-6km wide.
 The Chang-Chenmo range surrounding it from the north provides a spectacular backdrop to the blue and green expanse of its brackish waters.

 Drive back to Leh.
 Arrive Leh by evening.
 Overnight at Hotel.

 Transfer to the airport to fly to Delhi.
 Tour Ends.

-Please let us know the number of people travelling on this tour and we will send you the total cost.
+Please let us know the number of people traveling on this tour and we will send you the total cost.
 We also specialize in customizing the tour.
 Should you need any changes we would be happy to modify the itinerary.

-The tour may include arrangements such as accommodation, travel, meals, permit, guides, activities etc. or services as required by the client.
+The tour may include arrangements such as accommodation, travel, meals, permit, guides, activities, etc., or services as required by the client.